pgeu/pgeu-system/docs/confreg/sponsors.md

 :  A n optional popup prompt that will be shown to the user when claiming the benefit.

+Autoconfirm
+:  Indicates if this benefit should automatically confirm as soon as the sponsor has claimed it (checked box) or if it shuld require the organisers to explicitly confirm the benefit (unchecked box).

 Tweet template
 :  A template, in jinja2 format, used to generate tweets when this benefit is confirmed.
 If left empty, no tweet is posted.
 Can reference